Skip to main content

 Schools establish the weekly and daily timetable, respecting the minimum number of teaching days established by law and in the guidelines on school day set by each autonomous community.

-The school general timetable, in the School Development Plan, must specify the following aspects:
+The school general timetable, included in the School Development Plan (PEC), must specify the following aspects:

-The weekly and daily timetable, as proposed by the management team, must be approved by the School Council and ratified by the educational authorities.
-If it does not include the scheduled teaching activities, the relevant education authority returns it to the school so that it can be revised and corrected.
+The weekly and daily timetable, as proposed by the management team, must be approved by the School Council and ratified by the competent education authority.
+Should the scheduled teaching activities not be allowed to take place, the relevant education authority returns the proposal to the school so that it can be revised and corrected.

-- There may be services in place for the admission of students one hour or one and a half hour before the lessons.
-During this time, pupils usually play games and sometimes breakfast may be served.
+Additionally, in all schools there may be services in place for the admission of students one hour or one and a half hour before the lessons.
+During this time, games are often played and breakfast is sometimes provided.